2021 California gubernatorial recall election: Results

 The recall election result was officially certified on October 22, 2021.
 Newsom had survived the recall with similar results as his first run for governor.
 No on recall votes exceeded that of what the votes Newsom received in 2018 by 200,000 votes and had a similar vote percentage as well.
 No on recall had also won nearly all counties that Newsom had, save for Merced County that voted for the recall by 4 points.

+Substantially fewer voters voted on the second question regarding replacement candidates than had voted on the first question regarding whether Newsom should be recalled.

 By county

 On recall question

 Here are the results of the recall election by county.
 Khaki represents counties won by No. Light blue represents counties won by Yes.

 On replacement candidates

 Here are the results of the election by county for replacement candidates.
 Red represents counties won by Elder.
 Blue represents a county won by Paffrath.

 By congressional district

 On recall question

-Here are the results of the recall election by congressional district.
 Khaki represents congressional districts won by No. Light blue represents congressional districts won by Yes.
 All districts with incumbent Democratic representatives voted for No except one, and all districts with incumbent Republican representatives voted for Yes except two.